- Beauty Services

 Firstly, work as much from referral as you can.
 As with many services, the top quality people always are heavily in demand from word of mouth.
 Also go and visit the studio in person.
 Meet the team and get a feel for how they operate.
 Ask to see some examples of real life weddings- a top studio should have many different films to show, and not just the showcase specific shoots.

 If couples really want to indulge in cutting edge/luxury cinematography, what types of services are available to them?

 Some of the more luxurious options include pre shooting events leading up to a wedding (as explained previously, Same Day Edits or exotic options like helicams.

-Some weddings are now including the use of a specialist remote controlled helicam operator.
+Similarly, specialist remote controlled helicams are being increasingly used.
 This “eye-in-the-skye” enable the couples to have a shot from above to give that extra production value.
 Specialist tools like this help take the films to the next level.

 Big thanks to Abraham from Untitled Films for his time & knowledge